tsabunkar/aws-developer-prep/dynamoDB/dynamoDB.md

 ---

-# DynamoDB Read and Write Capcity Units
+# DynamoDB Read and Write Capacity Units

-- DyanmoDB Provisioned Throughput is meashred in Capcity units.
+- DyanmoDB Provisioned Throughput is meashred in Capacity units.
 - When you create your table, you specify your requirements in terms of Read Capacity Units and Write Capacity Units.
 - 1 x Write Capacity Unit = 1 x 1KB Write per second
-- 1 x Read Capcity Unit = 1 x Storngly Consitent Read of 4KB per second (or) 2 x Eventaully Consistent Reads of 4 KB per second (Default)
+- 1 x Read Capacity Unit = 1 x Storngly Consitent Read of 4KB per second (or) 2 x Eventaully Consistent Reads of 4 KB per second (Default)
 - DynamoDB Example Configuration
   - Table with 5 x Read Capacity Units and 5 x Write Capacity Units